Houston Punitive Damages Lawyer

-The law of punitive damages in Texas is found in Chapter 41 of the Texas Civil Practice & Remedies Code.
-The law allows the recovery of exemplary or punitive damages only if the victim can prove by clear and convincing evidence that the harm was caused by fraud, malice, or gross negligence.
+The punitive damages law in Texas is found in Chapter 41 of the Texas Civil Practice & Remedies Code.
+The law allows the recovery of exemplary or punitive damages only if the victim can prove clearly and convincingly that the harm was caused by fraud, malice, or gross negligence.
 The jury must be unanimous in their verdict.

-In determining the number for exemplary damages, the jury shall consider evidence, if any relating to:
+In determining the number for exemplary damages, the jury shall consider evidence, if any, relating to the following:

 - The nature of the wrong;